A (non-comprehensive) List of Emotion Nouns

 guesses of another's thinking can sometimes seem to be true, rigorous testing

 of this notion invariably reveals that we cannot safely or fairly expect our

 guesses of another’s intentions to be entirely accurate, no matter how widely

 and deeply we have studied psychoanalysis and its many offshoots.
 Given

 this ineluctable truth, is it not now time to start letting go of diagnostic

 thinking in our approaches to developing and maintaining relationships?

-Inappropriate Diagnosis", what about exploring an "Age of Gnosis"?
-The
+Diagnosis", what about exploring an "Age of Gnosis"?
+The term "Age of

-other pieces of data that I hope you will find to be relevant to the issues posed
+data that I hope you will find to be relevant to the issues posed by this essay.

 Gnosis is a Greek word meaning an "incidence of knowing".
 "Dia" is a Greek